onitsoft/Solidity-Course/lesson-13/README.md

 }
 ```

 Function modifiers can be especially useful to make code more readable and still allow it to fail early and loud.
-In the example below we have `onlyBy` modifier which is used by `changeOwner` function to only allow the owner of the contract change to change it to another owner.
+In the example below we have `onlyBy` modifier which is used by `changeOwner` function to only allow the owner of the contract change it to another owner.
 If non-owner tries to call `changeOwner` function, it will immediately throw an exception and revert any changes made to the contract state (in this case there are none).

 ```
 contract AccessRestriction {